bartlomiejwolk/GameObjectActivator/README.md

 * Enable multiple game object at once.
 * Specify include/exclude tag.
-* Add multiple callbacks to be executed after all game object were handled.
+* Add multiple callbacks to be executed after all game object are handled.

 ## Resources